ceeram/ceeram.github.com/source/about/index.markdown

 footer: false
 ---

-Hi there, i'm Marc, known as Ceeram on the internet.
+Hi there, I'm Marc, known as Ceeram on the internet.
 I love working on open source PHP projects in my spare time.
 Undercover as programmer, as i own a wholesale company that sells carparts and only code in my free time.